usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 Likewise, an archive can be imported to the UForge platform, creating a new appliance template in your ``Appliance Library`` under the ``Imported Appliances`` section.

+.. warning:: If you want to export an appliance template with software bundles in UForge 3.7 and import it in UForge 3.8 or more, you will need to modify your template to make it compatible.
+Refer to :ref:`appliance-update-37-import`.

 Exporting
 ~~~~~~~~~